tychosoft/moderncli/FEATURES.md

 ## tasks.hpp

-A task and function queue dispatch system.
-This is used to queue and dispatch arbitrary anonymous lambda captures wrapped that will run inside the scope of a single service dispatch thread or scheduled and ran from a timer thread.
+This provides a task and function queue dispatch system.
+This is used to queue and dispatch arbitrary anonymous lambda captures wrapped that will run inside the scope of a single service dispatch thread, or scheduled and ran from a timer thread.
 The use of a single service dispatch thread makes it easy to write service components offering ordered execution that can alteres private object states without requiring thread locking.
-This is a generic and reusable representation of the original Coventry server component dispatch architecture.
+Async provides calling functions with detached threads and await provides futures much like what await does for asynchronous methods in C#.

 ## templates.hpp